Resistiré México

 "Resistiré México" is a song and charity single recorded by the supergroup Artists for Mexico in 2020.
 It is a remake of the 1988 hit song "Resistiré", which was written and performed by Dúo Dinámico.
 In May 2020, it was confirmed that all revenue from "Resistiré México" would go to COVID-19 pandemic in Mexico.

 Background

 During the quarantine due to the COVID-19 pandemic, a new version was recorded featuring many well-known Mexican singers.
 The project is led by Warner Music Mexico with the assistance of other record companies like OCESA Seitrack, Sony Music Mexico and Universal Music Mexico.
-The song was be launched commercially on April 16, 2020.
+The song was launched commercially on April 16, 2020.
 "Resistiré México" was written by Carlos Toro Montoro and Manuel de la Calva and produced by Armando Ávila.

 In May 2020, it was confirmed that all revenue from "Resistiré México" would go towards the Temporary Unit COVID-19, installed in the Citibanamex Center.